-The last and essential step of an Indonesian Jamu Postnatal Massage session is the so-called Bengkung Postnatal Abdominal Binding or Wrapping.
+A popular traditional Malay-Indonesian postnatal treatment is Bengkung.
+It’s the last and essential step of a Jamu Postnatal Massage session (or of a Urut Bersalin Malay Postnatal Massage) and it’s what’s called Postnatal Abdominal Binding or Wrapping.
 Less formally, Bengkung is simply called Belly Wrapping or Tummy Wrapping.

 Abdominal Binding Procedure